autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 #### Adjust the config file for the custom model

-All the ROS parameters have been moved into `.param.yaml` files, feel free to change the parameters inside them for better performance! **centerpoint_(your_selection_of_model).param.yaml** files are under the config file directory of the lidar_centerpoint node.
-The information for these parameters are shown in the **Parameters** section.
+All the ROS parameters have been moved into `.param.yaml` files, please set the parameters of the config file like point_cloud_range, point_feature_size, voxel_size, etc. in the config files. **centerpoint_(your_selection_of_model).param.yaml** files are under the config file directory of the lidar_centerpoint node.
+The information for these parameters are shown in the [Parameters](#parameters) section.

 #### Launch the lidar_centerpoint node